XOPS

 most ServiceNow upgrades.

 XOPS sits above your existing stack.
 Nothing gets ripped out.
 No data migration.
 No SoR replacement.
 The first integration is read-only.
-The first runbook fires in dry-run.
-The first Outcome runs in production after your team signs off — not before.
+The first automated workflow runs in a validated mode before it ever touches production.
+The first Outcome runs in production after your team signs off, not before.

 What deployment is not